didifdiLodw44d7D/SimpleViewer/README.md

 OVERVIEW:
 	Image Viewer for DICOM format files.
-	Application for "Implicit Little Endian" type only, now.
+	Application for "Explicit Little Endian" type only, now.

 DESCRIPTION:
 	This software written in C#.